Oxford Community Schools logoPutting Students at the Center

 Oxford Schools Early College (OSEC) is a five-year option for students who want to earn up to an associate’s degree at no cost while still in high school.
 College tuition, fees, and textbooks are paid for by the school.
 OSEC courses may be taken at Oxford High School, Rochester College’s campus, Macomb Community College’s campus, through Oxford Virtual Academy, or a combination of these.
 Oxford students can earn an Associate of Arts degree from Rochester College or any associate degree from Macomb Community College or Washtenaw Community College.
 Rochester College also provides scholarships to students to complete their Bachelor’s degree at Rochester if they successfully complete the OSEC program with a B-average.

 About 25-30% of OSEC students are completely virtual.
 Oxford students can actually be virtual students from kindergarten through their 13th year.
 Full-time OSEC virtual students can use the drop-in lab at Oxford Virtual Academy while Oxford High School students use the drop-in lab in their building.
 OSEC students have the opportunity to enroll in CTE pathways like marketing, IT, finance, and automotive.
-Student supports and student activities available to Oxford High School and Oxford Virtual Academy students are also accessible for Oxford Schools Early College students.
+Student support and student activities are available to Oxford High School and Oxford Virtual Academy students are also accessible for Oxford Schools Early College students.
 This includes the National Honor Society and all school sports, clubs, activities, dances, and events.

 Student with thumbs up in front of Rochester College sign